HerrMotz/bachelor-thesis/publication/main.typ

   The edges of the VQG are a finite set of triples, where each triple indicates a directed edge between two nodes with a label taken from the set of IRIs or variables: $E subset N times (bold("I") union bold("V")) times N$.
 ] <def:vqg>

 A qualifier, as defined in @heading:qualifiers, would now be constructed as shown in @fig:vqg_no_qualifier.
-Following @def:qualifiers, a qualifier, however, requires a _blank node_, which the VQG does not offer.
-Secondly, this visualisation is not intuitive.

 #definition[